Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Results: Comparing with ABM

 \subsubsection{Parameter Recovery Accuracy}

 Accurate parameter estimation is critical in epidemiological modeling, influencing the robustness and utility of predictive models.
-We evaluated the ability of ABC and BiLSTM methods to recover key epidemiological parameters by analyzing their estimation errors.
-Table~\ref{tab:parameter_recovery} provides a detailed summary of the performance metrics.\\ Also, Table~\ref{tab:comp_time} presents the average wall-clock time required to perform a single model calibration run for both the Approximate Bayesian Computation (ABC) and the Bidirectional Long Short-Term Memory (BiLSTM) methods.
+We evaluated the ability of ABC and DeepIMC methods to recover key epidemiological parameters by analyzing their estimation errors.
+Table~\ref{tab:parameter_recovery} provides a detailed summary of the performance metrics.

-Figure~\ref{fig:param_recovery_violin} provides a visual comparison of the bias distribution for each parameter estimated using ABC and BiLSTM methods.
+Figure~\ref{fig:param_recovery_violin} provides a visual comparison of the bias distribution for each parameter estimated using ABC and DeepIMC methods.
 The plots combine violin and boxplot representations, offering both distribution shape and summary statistics such as median and quartiles.

-Across all three parameters, BiLSTM demonstrates a consistently narrower spread in the distribution of bias, and its median bias is closer to zero.
+Across all three parameters, DeepIMC demonstrates a consistently narrower spread in the distribution of bias, and its median bias is closer to zero.
 This reflects both improved central accuracy and lower variability.
-For instance, in the case of the contact rate, ABC exhibits a long right tail—indicating the tendency to substantially overestimate in certain scenarios—whereas BiLSTM remains tightly centered with less skew.
-Similarly, for transmission probability and $R_0$, the BiLSTM model again shows tighter concentration of estimates around the true values.
+For instance, in the case of the contact rate, ABC exhibits a long right tail---indicating the tendency to substantially overestimate in certain scenarios---whereas DeepIMC remains tightly centered with less skew.
+Similarly, for transmission probability and $R_0$, the DeepIMC model again shows a tighter concentration of estimates around the true values.

+Regarding calibration speed, Table~\ref{tab:comp_time} presents the average wall-clock time required to perform a single model calibration run for both the Approximate Bayesian Computation and the DeepIMC methods.
+As expected, ABC takes significantly longer to finalize the calibration process, about thirty times longer than our ML-based method.
+Although we are indicating here that it takes about 77 seconds to calibrate the model using ABC, readers should consider that we are testing this in a very simple model, a perfect mixing SIR.
+In other scenarios, where a single run of an ABM could take hours, the speedup gains can be significantly larger; the bulk ML-based method's computational complexity lies in the estimation process rather than the prediction algorithm.

-Collectively, these results underline the substantial advantages of the BiLSTM method in predictive accuracy, parameter recovery, and computational efficiency compared to traditional ABC methods in modeling infectious disease dynamics.
-The tight predictive intervals, improved estimation accuracy, and computational scalability make BiLSTM an especially compelling option for real-time applications, such as outbreak forecasting and public health intervention planning.
+Collectively, these results underline the substantial advantages of the DeepIMC method in predictive accuracy, parameter recovery, and computational efficiency compared to traditional ABC methods in modeling infectious disease dynamics.
+The tight predictive intervals, improved estimation accuracy, and computational scalability make DeepIMC an especially compelling option for real-time applications, such as outbreak forecasting and public health intervention planning.